-During a round of battle, allies add their level bonuses and special powers (if any) to the attached champion.
-Allies increase the level of champions in combat, adding their level bonus to that of the champion and any other attached cards.
+During a battle round, allies add their level bonuses and special powers to the attached champion.
+Allies increase the adjusted level of champions in combat.
 Generally, allies use their special powers only during a round of combat, as outlined in the Order of Activation.
 As soon as an ally's special power is played, it takes effect.
-A few, like a Brine Dragon (45/DL), can keep their special power in reserve until they are needed.

-Clerics and wizards tend to be the primary users of spells.
-Wizards or clerics can automatically use corresponding spells if they have a wizard icon.
-The text box of a wizard or cleric does not have to indicate the champion is able to cast spells.
+Spells are used primarily by wizard and cleric champions.
+If a champion has a wizard or cleric icon, it can automatically use the corresponding type of spells.
+The text box of a wizard or cleric does not have to indicate the champion can cast spells.
 Wizards and clerics with negated special powers are still able to cast spells of their icon type.
-In contrast, a champion who is not a wizard may be able to cast wizard spells if his special power indicates so, such as the Ghostly Piper (10/AR Chase).
+In contrast, a champion who is not a wizard may be able to cast wizard spells if his special power indicates so.

-Each spell indicates whether it is offensive or defensive, as well as the phase it can be cast in.
-Some can only be played during combat (phase 4).
-However, others can be played before or after combat (phases 3 and 5).
-Other spells, such as Wish (46/FR), can be cast at any time.
+Each spell indicates whether it is offensive or defensive and the phase it can be used.
+Some can only be played during combat (in phase 4), others can be played before or after combat (phases 3 and 5).
+Scarce spells can be cast at any time.

-Chain Lightning (390/3rd), for example, shows "(Off/4)" after its description.
-Therefore, this is an offensive spell that is available only during phase 4.
-Preservation (53/UD) shows "(Def/3/5)", indicating that it is a defensive spell and cannot be cast during combat (phase 4).
 Phase 3 spells can only be cast by champions who can cast those spell types.
-Casting a spell during phase 3 or 5 is only allowed when it is the would-be caster's turn - not when it is another player's.
-A defender can only cast spells in phase 4, as it is not their turn earlier.
+Casting a spell during phase 3 or 5 is only allowed when it is your turn and not another players turn.
+A defending player can only cast spells in phase 4, since it is not his turn.

 A psionic power card is like a spell but is usually used by champions who are psionicists.
-If a champion has the psionicist icon, he or she is automatically able to use power cards.
-The champion's text box does not need to indicate that he or she can use power cards.
-It is still possible for a psionicist to use psionic power cards even if his other powers are negated.
+If a champion has the psionicist icon, they can automatically use power cards.
+The champion's text box does not need to indicate that they can use power cards.
+It is still possible for a psionicist to use psionic power cards even if their other powers are negated.
 If a nonpsionicist champion has their psionic power negated, they lose their ability to use it.
-Kirre (56/PO) is an example of a power card that can be used by nonpsionicists.

 As with spells, psionic power cards can be offensive or defensive and are played in phases (e.g., Off/3, Def/4, etc.).
-Since psionic power cards are not considered spells, a card such as Dispel Magic (346/358/3rd) cannot negate them.
-Dispel Psionics (17/RR Chase), or Psychic Storm (29/PO) can, however, counter psionic power cards.
+Since psionic power cards are not considered spells, cards negating or dispelling spells do not affect the psionic powers.
+To negate or counter psionic power cards you need specific cards.